connectwallet183/connect-wallets-docs/session-management.md

 # Session Management

-Managing session with WalletConnect v2.0 protocol has improved dramatically.
+Managing session with ConnectWallets v2.0 protocol has improved dramatically.
 The client will maintain a state of the sessions up-to-date and cached in the key-value storage.
 Therefore you can rely on the client to track its state on your application and simply use events to update it.

-Regardless if you are integrating WalletConnect to an app or a wallet you will be able to follow the instructions below to improve your WalletConnect user experience.
+Regardless if you are integrating ConnectWallets to an app or a wallet you will be able to follow the instructions below to improve your ConnectWallets user experience.

 ## Initialization